Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 There are two types of bankruptcies available for individuals: Chapter 7 and Chapter 13.
 A third type, Chapter 11, is meant for businesses.

 Under a Chapter 7 bankruptcy filing, a court mandates the liquidation of your assets in order to pay your outstanding debt.
-A trustee is then appointed to review your finances and sell off any additional asset that isn’t protected under bankruptcy exemptions.
+A trustee is then appointed to review your personal finances and sell off any additional asset that isn’t protected under bankruptcy exemptions.

 With a Chapter 13 bankruptcy, on the other hand, you’re allowed to keep your assets as long as you complete a court-mandated repayment plan meant to pay your highest priority, secured debt.